 In early prototypes, Luis used Unity’s built-in Input System because it was easy to set up and implement, but switched to Rewired from the Unity Asset Store later in production.
 “I was very happy in general with the plug-in – it helped a lot with the original Bleak Sword’s development, especially with the Apple TV controls.”

 more8bit’s publisher, Devolver Digital, pitched Bleak Sword to Apple, who added it to their library of Apple Arcade exclusives in 2019.
 The game was a hit, receiving praise for its fluid and responsive gameplay.

 “I’m very happy with how things went,” says Luis.
 “It definitely allowed me to continue on this indie adventure.”

 So, what’s next for Bleak Sword?
 This year, Devolver Digital announced Bleak Sword DX, an expanded and improved version of Bleak Sword for PC and Nintendo Switch™ with updated controls, visuals, and a brand-new campaign.

 “I can’t wait for players to try the new DX campaign mode, which I think is a lot of fun and pretty challenging, especially with the addition of two more difficult modes,” says Luis.
 “I’m also excited for players to try their hand at the new Boss Rush mode or see if anyone can get a crazy high number of rounds in Endless Arena.
 I put a lot of work into this game, and I hope players enjoy their time with it!”

-Stay tuned for the Bleak Sword DX case study exploring how more8bit brought his debut game as a solo developer to more platforms.
+Check out the Bleak Sword DX case study to learn how more8bit brought his debut game as a solo developer to more platforms.

 *Nintendo Switch is a registered trademark of Nintendo.